FCI Security

 Provide FCI Security to Meet CMMC Requirements

-The main purpose of CMMC 2.0 is to confirm that proper FCI security protection is in place to protect this data, as well as CUI, when it is shared, stored, and managed by prime contractors and subcontractors of the DoD on non-federal contractor information systems.
-Any organization working with the DoD and handling FCI and CUI must adhere to the CMMC 2.0 guidelines.
+The main purpose of CMMC is to confirm that proper FCI security protection is in place to protect FCI data, as well as CUI, when it is shared, stored, and managed by DoD prime contractors’ and subcontractors’ on information systems.
+Any organization working with the DoD and handling FCI and CUI must adhere to the CMMC guidelines.

 Egnyte has experts ready to answer your questions.
 For more than a decade, Egnyte has helped more than 16,000 customers with millions of customers worldwide.